pawpflawf/wolf-command/README.md

 ### Bulk Color Collars ###
 - When no *optional specifier* is provided, default is all personally tamed wolves
 - If a number is provided, command will attempt to color *number* **more** wolf collars
+- Supports bulk coloring sitting or standing wolves, also

 ### Give Away Your Wolves ###
 - You can give up your wolves to other players currently on the server
 - Can be used for trade or stategic PvP purposes... the choice is yours
+- Give off sitting, standing, a specified number
+- Giving based off color coming soon

+### Mass Heal ###
+- Heal your wolves from anywhere to ensure their survival
+- Pulls resources from your inventory to feed to your wolves (Permission based)
+- Heal your sitting or standing wolves
+- Healing off collar color coming soon

 -----